 Like many things in life, the inner child seems to be of a dual nature; wonder child on one hand, and wounded child on the other.
 I venture to guess wonder child came first for most of us, found in the loving gaze and arms of parents, caretakers, and others.
 The world was so very fresh, new, and exciting, with many adventures ahead.

-Many left the care and comfort of their parents laps to toddle off on this incredible journey with the tools they needed to face and conquer life's many challenges.
-To get a good image and understanding of the common obstacles of youth and life and how they are resolved or not, please see Stages of Development.
+Many left the care and comfort of their parents laps to toddle off on this incredible journey with the tools they needed to face and conquer life's many challenges, but many did not.
+To get a good image and understanding of the common obstacles of youth and life and how they are resolved (or not) please see Stages of Development.

 There are many fortunate ones who got what they needed to thrive and flourish through-out their lives, but what of those who were rejected, abandoned, abuse, or otherwise thwarted in their life's quest?
 What of those who instead learned dis-ease, dysfunction, and insanity?
 Those are the ones who most need our help.
 If you are one of the less fortunate ones, you are included.